cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 sidebar_position: 8
 keywords: [governance, update proposals, cardano, cardano-node]
 ---

-# Cardano Governance
+## Cardano governance

 ## Update proposals

-Currently, and until Conway era comes bringing decentralized governance, Cardano operates under a **federated governance** mechanism that allows updating protocol parameters, including the addition of new features.
-These updates are carried out through an update proposal process.
+Currently, and until the Conway era ushers in participatory governance, Cardano operates under a **federated governance** mechanism.
+This framework enables the updating of protocol parameters, including the addition of new features, through an update proposal process.
 Only the holders of the genesis delegate keys have the authority to submit and vote on proposals.

 ## Cardano ledger eras

-Cardano has transitioned through different ledger eras: Byron, Shelley, Allegra, Mary, Alonzo, and the current era, Babbage.
-Each of these eras has brought forth a new set of functionalities.
-The next planned era is Conway, bringing decentralized governance implementing [CIP-1694](https://cips.cardano.org/cip/CIP-1694)
+Cardano has undergone various ledger era upgrades – Byron, Shelley, Allegra, Mary, Alonzo, and the current Babbage era.
+Each era has introduced new functionalities to the network.
+The upcoming era, Conway, is planned to introduce decentralized governance, implementing [CIP-1694](https://cips.cardano.org/cip/CIP-1694) functionality.

 | Era     | Key features | Consensus | Protocol versions (major/minor) | Hard fork event   | Date |
 | ------- | -------------| ----------| :-----------------------------: | ----------------- | --- |